ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 CoRIM profiles SHOULD be specified in a publicly available document.

-A CoRIM profile can use one of the base CoRIM media types defined in {{sec-mt-corim-signed}} and
-{{sec-mt-corim-unsigned}} with the `profile` parameter set to the appropriate value.
+A CoRIM profile can use one of the base CoRIM media type defined in {{sec-mt-rim-cbor}} with the `profile` parameter set to the appropriate value.
 Alternatively, it MAY define and register its own media type.

 A profile identifier is either an OID {{-cbor-oids}} or a URL {{-uri}}.